ArkNucleus/Ark-Nucleus-Localization/README.md

 ### Supported Languages

-The supported languages for the Ark Nucleus mod are defined in the `languages.json` file.
-This file lists all the languages that the mod supports and matches the languages supported by the core game.
-The supported languages are:
+The Ark Nucleus mod supports a wide range of languages, including:

-- Danish
+- Danish 🇩🇰
-- Dutch
+- Dutch 🇳🇱
-- English
+- English 🇺🇸
-- French
+- French 🇫🇷
-- German
+- German 🇩🇪
-- Italian
+- Italian 🇮🇹
-- Japanese
+- Japanese 🇯🇵
-- Korean
+- Korean 🇰🇷
-- Portuguese (Brazil)
+- Portuguese (Brazil) 🇧🇷
-- Russian
+- Russian 🇷🇺
-- Simplified Chinese
+- Simplified Chinese 🇨🇳
-- Spanish
+- Spanish 🇪🇸
-- Traditional Chinese
+- Traditional Chinese 🇹🇼
-- Turkish
+- Turkish 🇹🇷

 Additional languages may be added in the future.
-*If you would like to contribute a new language, please submit a pull request with the new language added to the `languages.json` file.*
+If you would like to contribute a new language, please submit a pull request with the new language added to the `languages.json` file.

 ### Localization Strings

 The localization strings are defined in the `localization.json` file.
-Each string key has keys representing the supported languages and contain the translated strings.
+Each string key has keys representing the supported languages and contains the translated strings.

 The source language is English, and the translated strings are provided for each supported language.
-*If you would like to contribute improvements to the localization, please submit a pull request with your changes.*
+If you would like to contribute improvements to the localization, please submit a pull request with your changes.

 ### Server Localization

 The Ark Nucleus mod also supports server localization.
 The server admin can add or modify the translated strings for the mod using the Server Localization Manager.
 The preloaded server localization strings are stored in the `server_localization.json` file and are used by the Demo Server Info Page.

 ## Usage

-The localization file is used by the Ark Nucleus mode to translate the user interface and game content into different languages.
+The localization file is used by the Ark Nucleus mod to translate the user interface and game content into different languages.

-To use the localization file, the mod loads the `localization.json` file into memory and does so for all supported mods.
-After that it updates it with the translated strings from the Server Localization Manager that may have been added by the server admin.
+To use the localization file, the mod loads the `localization.json` file into memory for all supported mods.
+It then updates it with the translated strings from the Server Localization Manager that may have been added by the server admin.

 The mod then uses the translated strings to display the user interface and game content in the selected language.